Skip to content

 3. Provide value

-What you’re asking for should go hand in hand with an equal or greater value for the sponsor; generally, a mix of tax-deductible donations, the chance to contribute to local children’s development, or advertising and public relations opportunities.
-To that end, consider:
+What you’re asking for should be of equal or greater value to the sponsor; generally, this will involve a mix of tax-deductible donations, the chance to contribute to local children’s development, or advertising and public relations opportunities.

 • Advertising of various sizes on band programs, newsletters, websites, and social media